liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 08/07/21
+  - Finished unit testing course on pluralsight
+  - Automating unit testing via developer cmd.
+  - Looking forward to getting on with some building now!

 ### 07/07/21
   - Unit testing...
   - Data driven unit testing, using a SQL database connection